Towards Cooperative Flight Control Using Visual-Attention

-\textbf{Air-guardian.} An air-guardian describes a system that monitors pilot control commands and switches to automatic control in certain situations \cite{Knapp2020}.
+\textbf{Air-guardian.} An air guardian describes a system that monitors pilot control commands and switches to automatic control in certain situations \cite{Knapp2020}.
 The switching of the control is triggered by measuring a risk \cite{Schwarting2018} or trust \cite{Lee1992} metric.
-A model based on trust was suggested in \cite{Lee1992} to keep track of how frequently errors of the human commands lead to unsafe scenarios.
+A model based on trust was suggested in \cite{Lee1992} to keep track of how frequently errors of human commands lead to unsafe scenarios.
 A risk metric of aircraft was proposed in \cite{Kim2017} that maps the state of an aircraft and the human's attention to a risk term.
 The state of the aircraft may comprise the spatial position, aircraft rotation angle, speed, accelerations, and distance to obstacles \cite{Wessendorp2021,Xu2015}.
-For example, a risk metric may evaluate the distance of the aircraft to an obstacle or when the human's attention diverges from the aircraft's destination.
-The main limitation of such an approach is that the state of an aircraft is not always accurate and available, e.g., distance to obstacles not accessible in visual navigation.
+The main limitation of such an approach is that the state of an aircraft is not always accurate and available, e.g., distance to obstacles not accessible during visual navigation.

 \textbf{Visual Attention.} Saliency maps compute the visual attention of computer vision algorithms that process images, i.e., measuring the importance of the input pixels at inference.
 Such \emph{attention maps} have been particularly important for analyzing which parts of an image black-box machine learning models focus their attention on \cite{Lecun2015,Xu2015_attention,Bojarski2016}.
 For example, attention maps have been used to identify the input regions that have the highest influence on the network's output in end-to-end autonomous vehicle control~\cite{Yang2019, Kim2017}.
 The eye tracking system is a way to identify the attention of a human \cite{Aronson2018}.
-However, this paper is to use the attention profile abstracted from a network that can imitate human behavior instead of eye gazing attention.
+However, this paper uses the attention profile abstracted from a network that can imitate human behaviors instead of eye-gazing attention.

-Our paper takes advantage of research on attention maps for combining a pilot and a neural network flight controller for autonomous and safe decision-making.
-Our method shares similarities with the work of \cite{Paletta2019}, which extracts the gaze focus of a human using eye-tracking for action planning.
-However, our approach can be deployed autonomously without requiring a human operator.
-This is possible by learning a surrogate human model trained to imitate a human operator.